-2014 2013
+2015 2014

 Instruments at variable interesst rates

-Financial assets 21,772 15,133
+Financial assets 32,109 21,772

-Financial liabilities (216,746) (228,158)
+Financial liabilities (177,599) (216,746)

+.

-(194,974) (213,025)
+(145,490) (194,974)

-Given the fact that the Company is not in possession of significant interes-bearing assets, the company'sincomeandcash flows are largeley indenepndent of the changes in the market interest rates.
-The Company's interest rate risk is primarily a result of the liabilities for the long-termborrowing obtained from a related party.
-The loan was approved at variable interest rate and exposes the company to the cashflow interest rate risk.
-In 2014, the liabilities per the aforesaid loan had variable interest rates index-linked to EURIBOR.
+Given the fact that the Company is not in possession of significant interest-bearing assets, the Company's income and cash flows are largeley dependent of the changes in the market interest rates.
+The Company's interest rate risk exposure is primarily a result of the liabilities for the long-term borrowings obtained from a bank.
+The loan was approved at variable interest rate and exposes the Company to the cash flow interest rate risk.
+In 2015, the liabilities per the aforesaid loan had variable interest rates index-linked to EURIBOR.